rq-Chen/rq-Chen.github.io/Homepage.md

 ## Highlights

+- I conducted EEG functional connectivity microstate analysis on an open dataset and found a microstate biomarker of the activity of the Default Mode Network. ([Details](microstate-research/index.html))
 - I have been researching on sequential working memory with the guidance of Prof. [Luo, Huan](http://mgv.pku.edu.cn/english/people/lbd/sopacs/220154.htm). ([Details](undergraduate-research/index.html))
 - I finished a five-week long summer research about EEG functional connectivity microstates and its implications at Prof. [Hong, Bo](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html)'s lab at Tsinghua University (THU), China. ([Details](summer-research-THU/index.html))
 - I participated in the *2019 Tsinghua-Peking McGovern CLS CIBR Summer Program for Neuroscience and Cognitive Science* at THU in summer. ([Details](summer-school/index.html))